aguirrealvaro/website/README.md

 ### To do:

 - dates on trajectory
-- navbar
 - review headings
-- prisma, views + likes
+- lib folder? actions folder?

 ### Posts: